 Step Sheet: Click here to download.

 Goin’ Hamm (with 2 m’s) is another Friday & Saturday night crowd-pleaser.
-Pretty much always guaranteed to be in the mix of the staple line dances called.
+It’s pretty much always guaranteed to be in the mix of the staple line dances called.

-Crank it up by Colt Ford is a Country Rap song with a great beat that is just really fun has a lot of energy.
+Crank It Up by Colt Ford is a Country Rap song with a great beat that is just really fun and has a lot of energy.
 Line dancers love to add in the pretend drinking to “put some of that party in my cup!”
 I’m including a couple of videos: great teaching from Borderline Bar & Grill’s Kristal Lynn and then a great example of a typical bar crowd doing “Goin’ Hamm.”
 Crank it Up!

 Choreographer: Stephen Pistoia (March 2017)